 Understanding what your hormones are doing is highly useful information.
 The challenge lies in accurately measuring your hormone levels and interpreting the test results.

-Mark Newman, founder of Precision Analytical Laboratory in Oregon, is also the developer of the DUTCH Test, which stands for Dried Urine test for Comprehensive Hormones.
+Mark Newman, a founder of Precision Analytical Laboratory in Oregon, is also the developer of the DUTCH Test, which stands for a Dried Urine test for Comprehensive Hormones.

 “I’ve had a really narrow focus my whole career, in that of hormone testing,” Mark says.
 “I’ve built and directed 24-hour urine testing, then some blood testing, and a whole lot of saliva testing, and over the years looked at the pros and cons of the three main tests.”